material-components/material-components-ios/howto/tutorial/README.md

-Override the initialize to add the MDCFlexibleHeaderViewController to the view controller as a childViewController replacing the previous `MDCAppBArPrepareParent`:
+Override the initialize to add the MDCFlexibleHeaderViewController to the view controller as a childViewController, similar to how we were doing before with the App Bar:

 <!--<div class="material-code-render" markdown="1">-->